beeva-arturomartinez/beeva-best-practices/qa_testing/code_optimization/README.md

  - Binary indexes in databases.
  - Decision trees.

-There are different types of trees based on their design.
+There are different types of trees based on their use.
 We are not going to describe how to implement this data structure, we will only talk about the performance properties.

 #### Binary trees